 What To Look For In The Best Cooling Pillow

 Cooling pillows are often created using elements like gel or memory foam, and they usually offer better ergonomic support for the head and neck too.
 Not sure why the composition of a cooling pillow has value?
 Here’s the rundown of what you need to know.

-- Memory foam pillows are essentially made from polyurethane, and are flexible enough to mold to the curvature of the head and neck.
+- Memory foam pillows are mostly made from polyurethane and are flexible enough to mold to the curvature of the head and neck.

 - Good for retaining and distributing body heat, especially for sleepers who get moderately hot.

-- Foam reacts to temperature and pressure and is usually good for many types of sleepers.
+- Foam reacts to temperature and pressure and is usually suitable for many types of sleepers.

 Shredded Memory Foam

 - Also made from polyurethane, but is shredded as opposed to bulky, which helps retain more fluff to its form, and cradles the body’s curvature.

 - Can still be as firm as non-shredded memory foam, depending on how tightly it is packed.